ARLBench: Flexible and Efficient Benchmarking for Hyperparameter Optimization in Reinforcement Learning: Finding Representative Benchmarking Settings

 Figure~\ref{fig:rank_comparison_combined} shows the HPO optimizer scores, normalized per domain by the performances seen in our pre-study, for each algorithm on the subset and all environments.
 The overall performance of each HPO optimizer is represented by the mean performance across all environments in the respective set of environments.
 We observe that the scores are distributed similarly between the full set and the subset on each algorithm for the final scores.
 Median and mean scores for all algorithms closely align with the respective scores of the subsets in terms of ranking.

-For HPO anytime performance, the relative order remains consistent across both sets for RS, PBT, and SMAC+HB, with the only major difference that RS scores higher on the complete set earlier on; This, however, is due to merely a slight difference in scores, which is still within the confidence interval of RS.
-Our analysis shows that overall, the best mean HPO optimizer performance is achieved by SMAC (without HB) and RS.
-Although the confidence intervals overlap, the overall trends we observe in the subsets and full sets of environments stay consistent.
-In previous work~\citep{eimer-icml23a,shala-automl24a}, multi-fidelity optimizers were shown to perform quite well, and PBT performed worst overall.
-Here, multi-fidelity optimization still outperforms PBT for DQN, but black-box optimization with SMAC without HB and RS overperform in comparison.
-This is likely due to the wider variety of environment domains we consider, some of which might not be suitable for the partial evaluations of multi-fidelity approaches (e.g. XLand).
+For HPO anytime performance, the relative order remains consistent across both sets for SMAC and SMAC+HB compared to RS and PBT, with the only major difference being that SMAC, SMAC+HB, and PBT score higher on the subset; This, however, is due to merely a slight difference in scores, which is still within the confidence intervals of SMAC and SMAC+HB as well as RS and PBT.
+Our analysis shows that overall, the best mean HPO optimizer performance is achieved by SMAC and SMAC+HB due to them being able to outperform RS and PBT on DQN.
+In many cases, however, we do not see a clear separation of performances, e.g. for RS and the SMAC variations on SAC or all optimizers on PPO.
+The overall trends we observe in the subsets and full sets of environments stay consistent, indicating the subsets provide a good approximation for the full set of environments..
+In previous work~\citep{eimer-icml23a,shala-automl24a}, multi-fidelity optimizers were shown to perform quite well, and PBT performed worst overall, which is consistent with our results.
 Another important factor is the inclusion of SAC where RS is especially strong.
 Even for PPO and DQN, however, it is striking how closely SMAC as a state-of-the-art HPO optimizer compares to RS, which typically performs worse than SMAC and other state-of-the-art HPO methods in standard supervised ML settings~\citep{turner-neuripscomp21a,lindauer-jmlr22a}.

 Looking at a partial hyperparameter landscape in Figure~\ref{fig:landscape_ant}, we see a possible reason: this is far from the benign HPO landscapes \cite{pushak-ppsn18a} found for supervised learning.
 This shows that simply applying common HPO packages will not be sufficient to solve HPO for all RL tasks; a dedicated, specific effort is needed.
 We present further landscape plots in Appendix \ref{app:landscapes}, showing the contrast between benign and adverse landscapes we found during our experiments.